 The statements contained in this Annual Report on Form 10-K that are not historical facts are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
 Words such as "expects," "anticipates," "intends," "plans," "planned expenditures," "believes," "seeks," "estimates" and similar expressions or variations of such words are intended to identify forward-looking statements, but are not deemed to represent an all-inclusive means of identifying forward-looking statements as denoted in this Annual Report on Form 10-K. Additionally, statements concerning future matters are forward-looking statements.
-We remind readers that forward-looking statements are merely predictions and therefore inherently subject to uncertainties and other factors and involve known and unknown risks that could cause the actual results, performance, levels of activity, or our achievements, or industry results, expressed or implied by such forward-looking statements.
+We remind readers that forward-looking statements are merely predictions and therefore inherently subject to uncertainties and other factors and involve known and unknown risks that could cause the actual results, performance, levels of activity, or our achievements, or industry results, to be materially different from any future results, performance, levels of activity, or our achievements, or industry results, expressed or implied by such forward-looking statements.
 Such forward-looking statements appear in Item 1 - "Business" and Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations," as well as elsewhere in this Annual Report on Form 10-K and include, among other statements, statements regarding the following:

-- the expected development and potential benefits from our products in treating diabetes; - the prospects of entering into additional license agreements, or other partnerships or forms of cooperation with other companies or medical institutions; - future milestones, conditions and royalties under the license agreement with Hefei Tianhui Incubation of Technologies Co.
-Ltd., or HTIT; - our research and development plans, including pre-clinical and clinical trials plans and the timing of enrollment, obtaining results and conclusion of trials: - our belief that our technology has the potential to deliver medications and vaccines orally that today can only be delivered via injection; - the competitive ability of our technology based product efficacy, safety, patient convenience, reliability, value and patent position; - the potential market demand for our products; - our expectation that in the upcoming year our research and development expenses, net, will continue to be our major expenditure; - our expectations regarding our short- and long-term capital requirements; - our outlook for the coming months and future periods, including but not limited to our expectations regarding future revenue and expenses; and - information with respect to any other plans and strategies for our business.
+- the expected development and potential benefits from our products in treating diabetes; - the prospects of entering into additional license agreements, or other partnerships or forms of cooperation with other companies or medical institutions; - future milestones, conditions and royalties under the license agreement with Hefei Tianhui Incubator of Technologies Co., Ltd., or HTIT; - our research and development plans, including pre-clinical and clinical trials plans and the timing of enrollment, obtaining results and conclusion of trials, including without limitation, our expectation that we will initiate two six-month Phase III clinical trials if our Phase IIb three-month dosing clinical trial is successful, and our expectation to file a New Drug Application thereafter; - our belief that our technology has the potential to deliver medications and vaccines orally that today can only be delivered via injection; - the competitive ability of our technology based product efficacy, safety, patient convenience, reliability, value and patent position; - the potential market demand for our products; - our expectation that in the upcoming year our research and development expenses, net, will continue to be our major expenditure; - our expectations regarding our short- and long-term capital requirements; - our outlook for the coming months and future periods, including but not limited to our expectations regarding future revenue and expenses; and - information with respect to any other plans and strategies for our business.